 There has been significant progress in the settlement of Aboriginal land claims in the NWT.
-The Inuvialuit, Gwich'in and Sahtu First Nations all have settled land claims.
+The Inuvialuit, Gwich'in and Sahtu First Nations and the Dogrib Treaty 11 Council have all have settled land claims.
 The creation of Nunavut in 1999 was agreed to by the Inuvialuit people under the terms of their land claim settlement.
-The Dogrib Treaty 11 Council have initialed a final agreement to settle their land claim and provide for self government.
-This agreement, which is currently being discussed with the affected communities, will recognize the Tli Cho First Nation when ratified by the Dogrib Treaty 11 people and the federal government.
-Deh Cho and Akaitcho both have interim measures agreements in place.
+The Deh Cho and Akaitcho both have interim measures agreements in place.